Social audit

 The first Social Audit was carried out in Sweden (1985–88) by John Fry and Ulla Ressner, worklife researchers at the Centre for Swedish Working Life (Arbetslivscentrum) and published in Sweden in 1988 by Allmäna Förlaget, Stockholm (332 pp) under the title "Social Revision av ett Ämbetsverk".
 It was the result of a three-year study of Sweden's central bureaucracy – The National Labour Market Board (Arbetsförmedlingen).
 The study was based on interviews and questionnaires with over 1,000 employees at all levels of the organisation throughout the country and became the subject of debate in the Swedish Riksdag (Parliament).
 Its focus was to assess the correspondence between the work experiences of employees and management on the one hand, and the legislated and collectively agreed upon objectives for service, work environmental and managerial policies in its established definition of effectivity in the workplace.
 In short, it was an assessment of the institutionalisation of a Democratic Rationality.
 As a result of that critical study and subsequent public media debate regarding the scope of professional academic freedom in Swedish state employ, the two researchers were pressured to resign their tenured research positions and paid by the Swedish state to immigrate to Canada.
-In contemporary Sweden (2024), the term 'social audit' ('social revision') has been renamed, institutionalised and commercialised as 'medarbetarundersökning' or 'employee survey'.

 The term Social audit was also later used to refer to a form of citizen participation that focuses on government performance and accountability.
 In that context, a social audit is a way of measuring, understanding, reporting and ultimately improving an organization's social and ethical performance.
 It is qualitatively different from other forms of audit and citizen participation, whose main purpose is to express citizen's voice and promote a more inclusive government, such as public demonstrations, advocacy and lobbying and/or public hearing initiatives.